margaretmz/segmentation-style-transfer/README.md

-# Segmentation & Style Transfer - Background Stylizer
+# Background Stylizer - with Segmentation & Style Transfer

 This is the GitHub repo for an end-to-end tutorial from TFLite model conversion, to model deployment on an Android and iOS.
 Links to the multi-part tutorial on Medium: